Sidney Shanken - Obituary

-Rabbi Sidney David Shanken died of complications from cancer early Wednesday morning in his home in Boynton Beach, FL.
+Rabbi Sidney David Shanken died of complications from cancer early Wednesday morning in his home in Boynton Beach, Florida.
 He was 98 years old.
 His wife, Gloria Shanken, was at his side.

 Rabbi Shanken, ordained at the Jewish Institute of Religion (now HUCJIR), was a decorated bombardier navigator of World War II, a committed civil rights freedom rider, a dynamic pulpit rabbi for Cranford New Jersey's Temple Beth-El over 20 years.
 A strong Zionist, Rabbi Shanken was a graduate of Israel's guide school, a volunteer worker in the Har-El Project, a history teacher at the Goldstein Village in Jerusalem, and, with his wife Gloria, a community organizer in Arad.